PINK1: Disease relevance

 Parkinson's disease is often characterized by the degeneration of dopaminergic neurons and associated with the build-up of improperly folded proteins and Lewy bodies.
 Mutations in the PINK1 protein have been shown to lead to a build-up of such improperly folded proteins in the mitochondria of both fly and human cells.
 Specifically, mutations in the serine/threonine kinase domain have been found in a number of Parkinson's patients where PINK1 fails to protect against stress-induced mitochondrial dysfunction and apoptosis.

 Pharmacological manipulation

 To date, there have been few reports of small molecules that activate PINK1 and their promise as potential treatments for Parkinson's disease.
 The first report appeared in 2013 when Kevan Shokat and his team from UCSF identified a nucleobase called kinetin as an activator of PINK1.
 Subsequently, it was shown by others that the nucleoside derivative of kinetin, i.e. kinetin riboside, exhibited significant activation of PINK1 in cells.
 Additionally, the monophosphate prodrugs of kinetin riboside, ProTides, also showed activation of PINK1.
 In December 2017, niclosamide, an anthelmintic drug, was identified as a potent activator of PINK1 in cells and in neurons.
+Another strategy to elevate PINK1 activity involves small molecule-mediated inhibition of PINK1 degradation, which confers protection in toxin and patient-derived models.